Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

-where `key` is the full search key, `counter` is the counter of times that the key has been updated (starting at 0 for a key that was just created), `position` is the position in the log of the first occurence of this key, and `VRF.Nh` is the output size of the ciphersuite VRF in bytes.
+where `key` is the full search key, `counter` is the counter of times that the key has been updated (starting at 0 for a key that was just created), `position` is the position in the log of the first occurrence of this key, and `VRF.Nh` is the output size of the ciphersuite VRF in bytes.

 The parent nodes of a prefix tree are serialized as: